Mickey Rourke: Personal life

 Rourke married Wild Orchid co-star Carré Otis on June 26, 1992.
 In 1994, Rourke was arrested on suspicion of spousal abuse.
-The charges were later dropped and the couple reconciled before starring together in Exit in Red.
+The charges were later dropped, and the couple reconciled before starring together in Exit in Red.
 Their marriage ultimately ended in December 1998.

 In November 2007, Rourke was arrested again, this time on DUI charges in Miami Beach.

-In numerous TV and print interviews, he attributes his comeback after 14 years to his agent David A. Unger, weekly meetings with a psychiatrist, "Steve", a Catholic priest, Father Peter Colapietro, and his dogs.
+In numerous TV and print interviews, he attributes his comeback after 14 years to his agent, David A. Unger; weekly meetings with a psychiatrist, "Steve"; a Catholic priest, Father Peter Colapietro; and his dogs.
 Rourke had been described as a "real good Catholic" by late friend Tom Sizemore.

 From 2009 to 2015, Rourke was in a relationship with Ukrainian-born German model Anastassija Makarenko.

 Rourke stated during an interview with Piers Morgan on July 12, 2022, he has been single for the past 7 years.
-In 2023, it was revealed that Rourke had begun training in Brazilian jiu-jitsu.
+In 2023, it was reported that Rourke had begun training in Brazilian jiu-jitsu.

+In early 2026, it emerged that Rourke had fallen behind with his rent, and his landlord had filed an eviction notice.
+A GoFundMe started without his knowledge reached its goal within two days, but Rourke was angry at the unsolicited help.
+Rourke eventually was evicted from his home on March 9, 2026.